Tailscale v1.8 is here!

 Admin Console Updates

-The admin UI now has a new “Settings” panel, including a page for “feature previews” letting admins to easily toggle features on and off.
+The admin console now has a new General settings page, including feature previews letting admins to easily toggle features on and off.
 Use this page to opt your network into new Tailscale features.

 Send Files via Tailscale

 Easy, secure access to your files is important.
 A new alpha feature, Taildrop, allows you to send files from your phone, computer, or tablet.
 The ability to send files to Tailscale connected devices requires both of them to be on 1.8, and they need to be your own devices.
 This feature is in alpha so major improvements are coming soon to the UX/UI, supported platforms, and more.
-To try it out, enable ‘Send Files’ in the feature preview setting page.
+To try it out, enable ‘Send Files’ in the General page of the admin console.

 Watch this video to see it in action, and if you try it out please let us know!